 Assessment of the risk situation by Management

 The individual risks are aggregated using two alternative methods to obtain the most accurate possible picture of the HUGO BOSS Group’s total risk position.
 First, an addition of all the expected loss values within the five risk categories described above shows that the greatest exposure continues to come from operational risks.
-Compared to the last report as of the end of fiscal year 2013, the total risk position has risen slightly overall.
-This development can be explained by the global uncertainties that have increased perceptibly in the course of the year 2014.
+Compared to the last report produced at the end of fiscal year 2014, the total risk position has risen moderately overall.
+This development can be explained by the global uncertainties that have increased perceptibly in 2015.

 Development and composition of total risk exposure